• Skip to primary navigation

 • Bake them for 40-45 minutes or until a skewer inserted in the middle comes out clean.
 Leave them to fully cool either in the tins or remove from the tin and place on cooling racks

-• To make the ginger buttercream mix the butter, ground ginger and icing sugar together.
-Once it starts to come together add the vanilla extract and milk, and mix until smooth.
-Use an electric whisk for best results
+• To make the ginger buttercream mix the butter on it's own for a few minutes, then add the ground ginger, vanilla extract, milk and icing sugar and mix until smooth.
+Use an electric whisk or a stand mixer with the paddle attachment for best results

 • If the cakes have domed on top, level them off with a cake leveller or a serrated knife